 Interstate 73 is to cross the Virginia border and enter Rockingham County on US 220.
 US 220 in this area is a 4-lane expressway (divided highway with at-grade intersections plus some grade-separated interchanges) which was constructed during the mid to late-1990s (the last section to be four-laned, from NC 770 to the Virginia border was completed in 1998).1 For Interstate 73 to be signed the current highway must be converted to an Interstate standard freeway (Interstates have higher specifications than normal freeways, some of specs include (at least) 12' wide lanes, 12 foot wide right shoulders, 10 foot wide left shoulders, 36 foot (in rural areas) or 10 foot medians (urban or mountainous areas), and design speeds of either 60 mph (urban) or 70 mph (rural), for more about interstate standards, go to the AASHTO standards page).

-Because the next segment of I-73 is not complete yet, the exit number tab is being left for a future date.
-The number will be 123 (see I-73 Exit List).
+Because it was assumed the next segment of I-73 would not be completed yet when the signage was put up, the exit number tab was left for a future date.
+The tabs were put up in April 2018 and the number is 123 (see I-73 Exit List).

 PROJECT START DEPENDS ON VIRGINIA

 In June 2008 it was reported that NCDOT had acquired the land necessary to upgrade the US 220 highway to interstate standards once Virginia started construction on their portion.
 Though the routing of I-73 from the NC border to Roanoke has been approved by the FHWA, funding has only been obtained for a short portion of highway near Martinsville but work on that section, originally scheduled for 2011, has been held up, first by a lawsuit from an organization called Virginians for Appropriate Roads that advocated I-73 on a renovated US 220, which was dismissed, and then by a group of Martinsville business owners that recommended VADOT chose a new route closer to Martinsville.6 VDOT approved that new route in 2011, but it must now go through a new round of reports to the FHWA to get their approval and then funds to build it.
 This is the resulting routing of I-73 around Martinsville (courtesy of the Martinsville Bulletin):